Stand up for facts and support PolitiFact.

 Now is your chance to go on the record as supporting trusted, factual information by joining PolitiFact’s Truth Squad.
 Contributions or gifts to PolitiFact, which is part of the 501(c)(3) nonprofit Poynter Institute, are tax deductible.

 I would like to contribute

 Falsehoods about a new strain of the coronavirus spreading from China vary widely, from Facebook posts that take a patent out of context to conspiracy theories about Bill Gates.
 Many of the claims were shared by Facebook and Twitter users, and others were propagated on the fringe internet and notorious conspiracy websites.
 One falsehood was even shared by a 2020 U.S. Senate candidate.

 The virus has infected more than 900 people worldwide, and China has restricted travel within the country amid a rising death toll.

 Misinformation about the coronavirus has particularly taken root in Facebook groups for anti-vaccine advocates and believers in QAnon, a broad, right-wing conspiracy theory.

 Many of the posts about coronavirus were flagged as part of Facebook’s efforts to combat false news and misinformation on its News Feed.
 (Read more about our partnership with Facebook.)

-PolitiFact sifted through dozens of social media posts and fact-checked a few of the most popular inaccurate claims about the Wuhan coronavirus.
+PolitiFact sifted through dozens of social media posts and fact-checked a few of the most popular inaccurate claims about COVID-19.
 If you see suspect claims on your social media feeds, you can send them to [email protected] and we’ll check it out.